caagendaz/BME110-final/README.md

 4. Click the tool button
 5. Results appear as formatted output

+### Method 3: Command Log (Debugging & Documentation)
+1. Go to the **"📋 Command Log"** tab
+2. View all executed commands with:
+   - Timestamp and tool name
+   - All parameters used (with smart truncation for long sequences)
+   - Result previews
+   - Success/failure status
+   - Error messages (if any)
+3. Download log as text file for assignment documentation
+4. Clear log to start fresh session

+**Use this for:**
+- Verifying what commands were actually executed
+- Debugging unexpected results
+- Documenting your workflow for assignments
+- Understanding multi-step operations

 ## Available Tools

 | Tool | Description | Input | Example Query |